khizarwakeel/antech-ui-clone/README.md

-# antech-ui-clone
-This is my Clone of Antech-UI Web App with the help of React and Tailwind
+Antech-UI Landing Page with the help of React and Tailwind CSS